bghira/SimpleTuner/documentation/LYCORIS.md

 ## Background

-[LyCORIS](https://github.com/KohakuBlueleaf/LyCORIS) is a wrapper for models that allows various methods of low-rank training, which allows you to finetune models while using less VRAM and produces smaller distributable weights.
+[LyCORIS](https://github.com/KohakuBlueleaf/LyCORIS) is a wrapper for models that allows various methods of low-rank (LoRA) training, which allows you to finetune models while using less VRAM and produces smaller distributable weights.

 ## Using LyCORIS